 Top with corn kernels, crab meat, both cheeses.

-Slide onto plate, and garnish with onion, sour cream, cilantro leaves and pico de gallo, if desired.
+Slide onto a plate, and garnish with onion, sour cream, cilantro leaves and pico de gallo, if desired.

 5. Crispy Rock Shrimp With Sriracha Aioli by Richard Pelliccia, Executive Sous Chef at Fort Lauderdale Marriott Pompano Beach Resort & Spa, Fort Lauderdale, FL